npantfoerder/PyBer-analysis/README.md

 ## Summary
 ### Business Recommendations
-- Based on the results, one recommendation to the CEO for addressing disparities among the city types is hiring more drivers in rural and suburban cities in order to even out the total number of drivers and the average fare per driver in each type of city.
+- Based on the results, one recommendation to the CEO for addressing disparities among the city types is hiring more drivers in rural and suburban cities or cutting down the number of drivers in urban cities This would help even out the total number of drivers and the average fare per driver in each type of city.
-- Another recommendation to the CEO is to increase marketing efforts in rural and suburban cities to alleviate the disparity in the total fares and the total number of rides for each city type.
+- Another recommendation to the CEO is to aim marketing resources towards rural and suburban cities to alleviate the disparity in the total fares and the total number of rides for each city type.
-- A third recommendation for addressing disparities among city types is to cut down the number of drivers in urban cities.
-This would also increase the average fare per driver.
+- A third recommendation for addressing disparities among city types is decreasing the fares in rural and suburban cities or increasing the fares in urban cities.

 #### Resources
 - Data Sources: city_data.csv, ride_data.csv